Trump's photo book "Our Journey Together" to be released next month - ExBulletin

 Trump’s photo book “Our Journey Together” to be released next month

-NEW YORK (AP) Donald Trump’s first post-White House book will be, like so many about it, a departure from other former presidents.
+NEW YORK Donald Trump’s first post-White House book will be, like so many other things about him, a departure from other former presidents.

-While Barack Obama, George W. Bush, and other recent Trump predecessors wrote memoirs and announced multi-million dollar deals with Penguin Random House and other publishing houses shortly after leaving office , New York editors resisted working with Trump, especially after Jan.6. seat of the United States Capitol by some of its supporters.
-Simon & Schuster dropped a book by one of Trump’s supporters, Senator Josh Hawley of Missouri, and faced widespread anger within the company for making a deal over the memoir of the vice president of Trump, Mike Pence.
+While Barack Obama, George W. Bush and other recent Trump predecessors wrote memoirs and announced multi-million dollar deals with Penguin Random House and other publishing houses shortly after leaving office , New York editors resisted working with Trump, especially after Jan.6. seat of the United States Capitol by some of its supporters.
+Simon & Schuster abandoned

+a book by Trump supporter Senator Josh Hawley of Missouri, and faced widespread anger within the company for making a deal over the memoir of Trump Vice President Mike Pence.

-Winning Team Publishing’s website (https://45books.com) offers few details, no headers or listings for books other than Trump’s. (“Official Merch” coming soon).
-Gor declined to discuss the winning team’s plans, but said other writers have been signed.
-Winning Team Publishing continues a wave of conservative impressions, including the Daily Wire’s DW Books and All Seasons Press, formed this year by those who claim to be silenced by mainstream publishers.
+The Winning Team Publishing website (https://45books.com) offers few details, no headers or lists of books outside of Trumps.
+(Official merchandise is coming soon).
+Gor declined to discuss the winning teams’ plans, but said additional authors have been signed.

-Trump’s statement included a link to the company’s website, where the book can be pre-ordered for $ 74.99 in standard size (the new photo books are known to sell for between $ 40 and over $ 150) and 229 , $ 99 for a signed copy.
-Our Journey Together is also listed on Amazon.com, which founder Jeff Bezos Trump has often attacked, although as of noon Friday it was not available for purchase.
+The Assets statement included a link to the company’s website, where the book can be pre-ordered for $ 74.99 in standard size (new photo books are known to sell for between $ 40 and over $ 150) and $ 229.99 for a signed copy.
+Our Journey Together is also listed on Amazon.com, whose founder, Jeff Bezos, Trump often attacked, although on Friday noon it was not available for purchase.
 According to Amazon, the book is 320 pages long, with a suggested reading audience of 12 and older.

 Sources